Amalia Fitzgerald “Mylee": Musician, Mother & gypsy Logger living in Byron Bay, Australia.

 TELL US A LITTLE BIT ABOUT YOURSELF

-FAVOURITE SWIM SPOT?
 The last beach we lived at on Sydney’s northern beaches was always quiet but rarely calm.
 It caught every swell.
 You couldn’t park your car there so you had to hike down to it.
 For the 6 years we lived there, this beach was always my favourite place to swim, as it was geographically magic with no one around.
-I taught my self to surf there and In doing so it got me out of the post baby blues funk I was in and it pretty much transformed me.
+I taught my self to surf there and In doing so it got me out of the post-baby blues funk I was in and it pretty much transformed me.

 When we moved north and I said good-bye to the beach, I bawled my eyes out.
-I was so thankful to that place, like it was my saviour and healer.
+I was so thankful for that place like it was my saviour and healer.

 Ironically we moved to “the country “ (that being Byron bay) and now it’s hard to find an empty beach!
 Still hard not to LOVE every swim you have here though.